tmma2020/cs153-football-formation-id/README.md

 - `requirements.txt` — Python dependencies
 - `field_lines_detection/` — Code for detecting field lines.
 Used to crop the field from the image
-  - `field_lines_detection.ipynb` — Demonstration notebook for detecting field lines and cropping the field
+  - `field_lines_detector.ipynb` — Notebook for detecting field lines and cropping the field
-  - `field_lines_detection.py` — Main code for detecting field lines applied to all images
 - `sample_data/` — Example data used to demonstrate functionality
   - `sample_data_collector.ipynb` — Jupyter notebook to collect sample data.
 Change as needed.
   - `sample_dataset.json` — Metadata file containing the sampled plays